 Reference(s):

-Education Code Sections 70902(d) and 72400;
+Education Code Sections 70902 subdivision (d) and 72400;

-Accreditation Standard IV.B.1.j and IV.B.2
+ACCJC Accreditation Standard 4.5

 The Board of Trustees delegates to the Chancellor the executive responsibility for administering the policies adopted by the Board and executing all decisions of the Board requiring administrative action.
+The Board gives the Chancellor full authority to implement board policies and ensure effective operations and fulfillment of the institutional mission.

 The Chancellor may delegate appropriate powers and duties entrusted to him/her/them by the Board to designated administrators, but will be specifically responsible to the Board for the execution of such delegated powers and duties.